dluke/open-external-editor/README.md

 # Installation

-Alternatively, create a folder named `addons` in your project's base folder and clone this repository into it.
+Create a folder named `addons` in your project's base folder and clone this repository into it.
 The result should look like `.../my-project/addons/open-external-editor/`

 # License